infinum/frontend-handbook/Code Quality/Creating a pull request.md

 -   Marked **A** title showing a concise description along with a task ID
 -   Marked **B** description containing relevant documentation and links
 -   Marked **C** a screen shoot of the developed feature

+## When and who merges the pull request?

+When the code review is completed with an appropriate number of approvers having signed off the feature the code can be merged.

+You, as the developer, know best when and how this code should be merged.
+You press the green merge button!